dburriss/dburriss.github.io/_posts/2017-12-08-an-argument-for-fsharp.md

 ### Who moved my cheese?

 Another point were I experienced pain was with erratic or incorrect programs due to unintended state changes.
 Functional programming on the other hand pushes you toward immutability.
 A function has an input and an output and that output does not have a reference to the input.
-This makes code far more predictable. **Immutability removes a whole class of errors that can occur due to unintended side-effects**.
-And these are often hard to find and fix.
+This makes code far more predictable. **Immutability removes a whole class of errors that can occur due to unintended side-effects**, which are often hard to find and fix.

 ### The I is an illusion